syncfusion-content/wpf-docs/wpf/SfDataGrid/MVVM.md

 ![](MVVM_images/MVVM_img2.png)

-You can download the sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/BindViewModelItemstoComboBoxColumn-223289547.zip# "").
+You can download the sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/BindViewModelItemstoComboBoxColumn-223289547.zip# "").

-## How to bind ViewModel ItemsSource to ComboBox inside template?
+### Bind ViewModel ItemsSource to ComboBox inside template

-You can load the `ComboBox` inside the `GridTemplateColumn` and bind the ItemsSource from ViewModel to `ComboBox` by using `ElementName binding,`
+You can load the `ComboBox` inside the `GridTemplateColumn` and bind the ItemsSource from ViewModel to `ComboBox` by using the `ElementName` binding.

 {% tabs %}
 {% highlight xaml %}